Cast Iron Watermain Replacement Program

 - Fairford St. E from 3rd NE to 5th Ave.
 NE (290m) (To be performed by a separate contractor under the servicing contract for the Agri-Food Industrial Park)

 NIS Contractors , the selected contractors for the program in 2020, have been selected for the 2021 water main replacement project.

-Construction will begin next week to complete leftover work from the 2020 program.
+Construction has begun complete leftover work from the 2020 program.
 NIS has notified affected property owners in those locations:

 - 900 block of Stadacona St. East